CMPTech/BharathBankReactNative/README.md

 2)In malwareapps() added extra parameter "appname"  to display the appname in toast.

 Changes in MainApplication.java in CheckMalwareApps():
-1)Reading JSON array of objects is changed.
+1)The entire JSON code funtionality is changed.(added extra for loop to access names);

 Changes in NetworkTypeActivity.java:
-1)Alert message is changed.
+1)Alert message is changed inside showNetworksDetails() in else part.(Line number 166).